 There is more out there than just status updates, photos and friend requests.
 There is a world out there, waiting to be explored, traveled, seen, loved.
 We won’t find the best image of ourselves through a website.
 The only way to find that out is to get off the Internet, get outside and live.
 Next time you wake up, shut off your phone, turn off your computer and turn off the TV.
 Leave the digital dependency behind.
 You’ll come to find that the morning sun looks better through your own eyes than through a computer screen.

-Dirk Noe is a second-year economics and political science major.
+Russell Noe is a second-year economics and political science major.